mozilla-l10n/documentation/tools/mercurial/creating_mercurial_patch.md

 The commit message should be the same as the bug, for example `Bug 123456 - Set up searchplugins for "ur" and Firefox desktop`.

-You’ready to *pop* the patch out of the queue.
+You are ready to *pop* the patch out of the queue.
 Since it’s likely that there are no other patches, you can pop them all with `-a`.

 ```BASH
 $ hg qpop -a